 Employers of all sizes will eventually have to deal with an underperforming employee.
-How does an employer effectively deal with this situation before it turns into a lawsuit?
+How does an employer effectively deal with an underperforming employee before it turns into a lawsuit?
 First, you must recognize the fact that you have an underperforming employee.
 Second, you must then implement a plan of direct action with good documentation to quickly resolve the issue.

 An underperforming employee can remain undetected for years, most often because co-workers and/or the supervisor do not want to confront the problem.
 Furthermore, not all underperforming employees act the same.
 Some underperformers use intimidation to detract from negative consequences, while others may hide their shortcomings by making false claims against co-workers.
 Recognizing this person is the first step to dealing with the problem before it becomes a lawsuit.

-Now that you have identified the underperformer, it is ritical that you implement a plan of direct action backed up by good documentation.
+Now that you have identified the underperformer, it is critical that you implement a plan of direct action backed up by good documentation.
 Many times when a client calls me for help dealing with an underperforming employee, I am told that the employee has been that way for years and there is no documentation of poor performance.
-Employers who fail to deal with an underperforming employee risk alienating their good employees, who often have low morale because they are required to do the underperformer’s work, without any extra pay.
+Employers, and those who manage underperforming employees, who fail to address the situation risk alienating their good employees, who often have low morale because they are required to do the underperformer’s work, without any extra pay.